quisido/quisi.do/packages/cloudflare-analytics-worker/README.md

 # Cloudflare analytics worker

-The Cloudflare analytics worker is a Cloudflare worker for vending Cloudflare GraphQL analytics for the `charlesstover.com` zone.
+The Cloudflare analytics worker is a Cloudflare worker for vending Cloudflare GraphQL analytics for the `quisi.do` zone.

 ## Prerequisites